 However, the NHS recognises the right of every patient to choose whether their data should be available for such use by the HSCIC, and therefore an information leaflet has been prepared, together with a set of frquently-asked questions by patients, for your information prior to making any decision as to whether or not to opt out.

-If, having carefully considered this information, you wish to opt out, and you do not want your data held by us being made available to the HSCIC, or you are content for your data to be available to the HSCIC but you do not consent to ANY of your data held by the HSCIC being released (anonymised and under strict legal controls) to legally-permitted third parties (e.g. clinical researchers), please download this form, complete it fully, and return it to City Walls Medical Centre.
+If, having carefully considered this information, you wish to opt out, and you do not want your data held by us being made available to the HSCIC, or you are content for your data to be available to the HSCIC but you do not consent to ANY of your data held by the HSCIC being released (anonymised and under strict legal controls) to legally-permitted third parties (e.g. clinical researchers), please visit: Your Data Matters and follow the guidance.

 Access To Medical Records

 You have the right to access your health records.
 If you wish to view your own medical records please start by asking at reception.
 The usual procedure will involve signed consent from yourself, and an appointment with your doctor to go through your records so they can explain any medical terminology that you might not understand.

 If you wish to have copies of your medical records then please inform reception.
 There is no charge but any additional requests may include administrative charges.